Tax-Deferred Investment 403(b) Plan (TDI) Guide 2019

 The Tax-Deferred Investment 403(b) Plan (TDI) allows you, on a voluntary basis, to accumulate savings to support your employer retirement plan (OPSRP/PERS or the Optional Retirement Plan (ORP)) and Social Security through your choice of annuities and mutual funds.
 Authority to offer the TDI is granted by the state of Oregon under ORS 243.820-.830 and Section 403(b) of the Internal Revenue Code.

-All Oregon Public University employees and OSU clinical interns are eligible to participate in the TDI plan.
+Most Oregon Public University employees and OSU clinical interns are eligible to participate in the TDI plan.
 This includes full- and part-time employees.
 Student employees may not participate in this plan.
+Employees who are nonresident aliens who receive no earned income from sources within the U.S. are not eligible.

 This TDI Guide is a general overview of the Tax-Deferred Investment 403(b) Plan.
 It is not intended to be an exhaustive study of investments, nor does it provide investment or tax advice.
 The TDI Guide does not recommend that you participate in the TDI plan.
 The decision to participate and selection of investment vehicles belongs to each participant, based on factors personal to the participant.
 In case of conflict between the TDI Guide, official plan documents, and federal state laws regulating IRC 403(b) plans, the official plan documents and laws govern.